utkarshpilgrim/learnedinDITISS/cosa-docs/linux/concepts/vim-editor.md

 ```

 This will open up contents of the **/path/** (it could be anything like /bin/, want to see the package within the bin).

+# Enabling Word Wrapping

+Use the `:set wrap` command to wrap up the words, texts, and paragraphs inside vim editor.